-Cyberbullying is defined as harassing, threatening, intimidating, and/or humiliating another person through technology such as social media platforms (ex.
-Facebook, Twitter, Snapchat, Instagram) and mobile devices, according to KidsHealth.
+Cyberbullying is harassment, threats, intimidation, and/or humilitation of another person through technology such as social media platforms and mobile devices.
 Cyberbullying can take many different forms, and as technology advances, so will the methods by which cyberbullies harass and/or humiliate their victims.
 Dr. Christine MacDonald noted in her interview with OnlineMSWPrograms.com, “The platforms are constantly changing, as new apps and social media sites are developed and older means of communication, such as email, begin to be perceived as out-of-date.
-Whatever the platforms that children and adolescents are primarily using will be what cyberbullies will be drawn to as well.
-Recently, it appears that young people are moving away from Facebook to some degree, and towards Snapchat, Instagram, Vine, and Twitter.”
+Whatever the platforms that children and adolescents are primarily using will be what cyberbullies will be drawn to as well.”

 Denigration: Publicly posting insulting and hurtful statements about another person online, using one’s own social media account(s).
 Examples of denigration include commenting negatively about a peer’s weight using one’s Facebook or Twitter account, or making fun of someone publicly online for an embarrassing situation.